marleelackey/SWE-400-Project/README.md

 * Create a Chemical domain object class
 * Create a ChemicalMapperInterface
 * Create a ChemicalMapper for each inheritance pattern
+* method to generate a low chemicals report

-A user should be able to add an element to an existing compound. - due 10/14 Create components in the UI to find compound and write element to add to it Create command
+*Story 6: A user should be able to add an element to an existing compound.* - **due 10/14**
+* Create components in the UI to find compound and write element to add to it
+* Create command
-Add that command to executer
+* Add that command to executer
-Use compound domain object
+* Use compound domain object
-Add method to compound mapper (create if mapper doesnt exist) to add an element to a compound
+* Add method to compound mapper (create if mapper doesnt exist) to add an element to a compound

-A user should be able to modify the quantity of an element in an existing compound. - due 10/16 We need to:
+*Story 7: A user should be able to modify the quantity of an element in an existing compound.* - **due 10/16**
-Create a UI
+* Create a UI
-Create an ExecuterForCommands class that calls execute on proper command Create a Command interface - 10/10
+* Create an ExecuterForCommands class that calls execute on proper command
-Create the concrete command ModifyElementInCompoundCmd constructor for all the proper instance variables Execute method that calls what it needs to in the domain object Create a Compound domain object class createConstructor(), findConstructor(), persist(), all business logic Create a CompoundMapperInterface
+* Create a Command interface - 10/10
+* Create the concrete command ModifyElementInCompoundCmd
+* Create a Compound domain object class
+* Create a CompoundMapperInterface
-Create a CompoundMapper for each inheritance pattern Method to modify the quantity of an element in the compound
+* Create a CompoundMapper for each inheritance pattern
+* Method to modify the quantity of an element in the compound

-A user should be able to remove an element from an existing compound. - due 10/16 We need to: create a UI create an ExecuterForCommands class that calls execute on proper command create a Command interface - 10/10 create the concrete command DeleteElementFromCompoundCmd constructor for all the proper instance variables execute method that calls what it needs to in the domain object create an Compound domain object class createConstructor(), findConstructor(), persist(), all business logic create a Compound Mapper interface create a concrete Compound Mapper for each inheritance pattern method to remove an element from the compound
+*Story 8: A user should be able to remove an element from an existing compound.* - **due 10/16**
+* create a UI
+* create an ExecuterForCommands class that calls execute on proper command
+* create a Command interface - 10/10
+* create the concrete command DeleteElementFromCompoundCmd
+* create an Compound domain object class
+* create a Compound Mapper interface
+* create a concrete Compound Mapper for each inheritance pattern
+* method to remove an element from the compound

 # Project1SWE400 - Team Huo No